 Originally born in Denver, Colorado, Michael has called Virginia home for nearly twenty years.
 He moved to Fauquier County in 1999 where his mothers’ family has called home since the early 1930s.

 Michael is a family man, a farmer, and a business owner.
-He and his lovely wife Rebecca reside in Marshall, VA with their two young sons.
+He and his lovely wife Rebecca reside in Warrenton, VA with their two young sons.
 Michael is a graduate of George Mason University where he obtained a Bachelor’s degree in Communications.

 After being a radio producer and briefly working in the landscaping industry, Michael went back to his roots (His great grandfather Crane was an Angus breeder in the 50s) and his first business which was in Agriculture.
 He began managing his family farm, Locust Hill Farm, in 2007.